dgmora/rpackages/README.md

 It's quite obvious that instead of serializing the authors and maintainers we could have a `Person` model, but this would involve checking if the user exists, and two extra tables which don't add a lot of benefit in this example.

+### Not using `package_helper`

+I don't like a lot draper gem and I think a helper is find enough for such an exercise.